Welcome to todays blog!

-To access the http context within the middle ware (custom classes and services) part of your application, you will need to make use of the IHttpContextAccessor interface of .NET Core (versions 2.0 onwards).
+To access the HttpContext within custom classes and services within your application, you will need to make use of the IHttpContextAccessor interface of .NET Core (versions 2.0 onwards).

-In your Startup.cs file, apply the following source additions:
+Open your Startup.cs file, then apply the following source additions:

 Add the following namespace: